Di-Stream/Di-Stream/README.md

 **1230** - **1237** 8 Goggles!

 If a Goggles accidently disconnects, the Goggles will get the same Port when resumed pluged in.

+Custom Ports can be createt in the StreamProcess.js file